-All required materials (including attachments and narrative summaries) must be submitted electronically using the Microsoft Excel-based RAD Application, which is available at www.hud.gov/rad.
-In addition to submitting the RAD application as an Excel file, the executed attachments must be included as PDF files.
+All required materials (including attachments and narrative summaries) must be submitted electronically pursuant to instructions available at www.hud.gov/rad.
 No paper or fax submissions are permitted.

 There is no HUD fee for the submission of an application or the withdrawal of an application or award.
 There also is no cap on the number of project applications that a PHA may submit or resubmit.